 Fredrik Rasten:

-Sojourns explores the live retuning of guitar and double bass in a sequence of pure intervals.
+Sojourns explores the live retuning of guitar and double bass in a sequence of just intonation harmonies.
 A guitar ostinato runs throughout the piece where the retuning becomes an integral part of the composition.
-As listeners we are invited to follow how the harmonies modulate, and how interferences/beats come and go before the sound settles and gains an almost electric clarity.
-The double bass shadows the guitar's process and comments with occasional pizzicato tones and register jumps, sometimes providing a low foundation for the sound and sometimes soaring together with the guitar.
-This is music that is deeply listening; experimental and at the same time humbly inviting many kinds of listening and being.
+The slow pace reveals every detail in the transition from one harmonic arpeggio to another — how interfering waves emerge and disappear as the tonal interactions settle in electric clarity.
+The double bass shadows the guitar's process and comments with occasional pizzicato tones and register jumps, at times providing a low foundation for the sound and sometimes soaring together with the guitar.
+This is music that is deeply listening; experimental and at the same time humbly inviting many kinds of being with sound.

 Vilhelm Bromander:

-As the title suggests, this song has a partially dancing character but also a double meaning with reference to the partial tones that dance.
-The basic idea was to write music in just intonation that is reminiscent of a lightly dancing folk music rather than drone-based and where the joyous feeling of just doing — “musicking" — leads the way.
-The double bass plays repeated overtone double stops in a predetermined progression, an open harmonic space with subtle modulations that is inspired in equal parts by Steve Lacy's persistent repetition of phrases and Thai folk music.
-The guitars and mandolin have a freer role, with plucked retuned strings that follow the bass's modulations and provide forward movement.
-The music moves between melodic and spectral listening, suddenly halting so that other focal points can reveal themselves.
+The double bass plays repeated overtone double stops in an open harmonic progression with subtle modulations that is inspired in equal parts by Steve Lacy's persistent repetition of phrases as east-asian khaen music.
+The guitars and mandolin have a freer role, with plucked retuned strings that enhance the bass's modulations and provide forward movement.
+The music invites to both melodic and spectral listening, suddenly halting so that other focal points can reveal themselves.
 For example, a chord sequence suddenly transitions to a more spectral part where Fredrik is playing a bowed guitar with a chain, several plucking guitars, voices, and pitch pipes.
 I wanted to make something ‘orchestral’ with just two people and no overdubs: a dance of overtones and open resonant strings, where we seamlessly take turns standing in the foreground.

 Vilhelm Bromander Double Bass, Voice, Pitch Pipe